 - Only take recommended medications.
-Contact your surgeon if the medicines prescribed are not controlling your pain. - Take your pain medication as directed.
-Consider taking pain medication prior to a visit from your home health physical therapist. - Do your physical therapy exercises three times a day. - Walk at least once per hour while you are awake. - Remember to ice and elevate at least three times a day, elevate your operated leg above your heart for an hour or more. - Do not sit with your feet lower than your knees for more than 20 minutes. - Find a balance between rest and physical activity. - Avoid falls to prevent dislocating your new joint.
+Contact your surgeon if the prescribed medicines are not controlling your pain. - Take your pain medication as directed.
+Consider taking pain medication before a visit from your home health physical therapist. - Do your physical therapy exercises as directed, three times a day. - Elevate your leg above your heart for an hour or more. - Do not sit with your feet lower than your knees for more than 20 minutes. - Increase your mobility with precautions. - Find a balance between rest and physical activity. - Avoid falls to prevent dislocating your new joint.
 Use a front-wheeled walker to help you get around until your care team clears you to transition to a cane.

-REDUCING SWELLING
+REDUCING SWELLING & STIFFNESS

-It's not uncommon to have swelling around your surgical site, into your groin and/or scrotum, and down into your toes on the leg that was operated.
+It's not uncommon to have swelling and bruising around your surgical site, and down into your toes on the leg that was operated.
 In fact, it's normal to have intermittent swelling for up to a year after surgery.
 To help control swelling:

-- Use the cold therapy device provided to you at the hospital. - · Elevate your leg above your heart for at least 1 hour, three times a day.
-It's best to do this in a reclining position. - · If you received compression stockings, wear them for three to four weeks or until your swelling is gone.
+- Use the cold therapy device provided to you at the hospital. - Elevate your leg above your heart for at least 1 hour three times a day.
+It's best to do this in a reclining position. - If you received compression stockings, wear them for three to four weeks or until your swelling is gone.
 You can remove the compression stockings when you're in bed at night.
 You will need help getting your compression stockings on and off.